MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/playfab-user-roles.md

 PlayFab features a powerful, fine-grained permissions model with more than 80 individual permissions to determine *exactly* what users are allowed to do.
 Most features in the Game Manager can be completely turned off, set to read-only mode, or set to read-write mode.

-For example, you may want your Customer Service rep to be able to edit a player profile, but not view revenue data, and you may want a Product Manager to be able to view revenue data, but *not* upload new multiplayer game server builds.
+For example, you may want your Customer Service rep to be able to edit a player profile, but not view revenue data.
+And you may want a Product Manager to be able to view revenue data, but *not* upload new multiplayer game server builds.

 Previously, permissions had to be set *individually* for each user, and for each title.
 This was cumbersome, especially for large studios with many users, titles, and permissions sets.